soverenio/docs/docs/miscellaneous/faq.md

 ### 4. What types of traffic does Soveren monitor?

-At present, we cover HTTP(S) calls with the `application/json` content type.
-Other types of traffic, the gateway simply proxies without doing anything else with it.
+Presently, we monitor HTTP(S) calls with the `application/json` content type.
+The gateway allows other types of traffic to pass through without doing anything with it.

 ### 5. Can I use Soveren to check encrypted traffic?

 Soveren can work with SSL.
 The gateway's proxy component is based on [Traefik](https://traefik.io) which supports [SSL termination](https://doc.traefik.io/traefik/routing/routers/#tls) out of the box.